easyRL/easyRL-v0/README.md

 This application uses Django as a webserver to host the interface.
 To run the server you must have Python with the following packages installed:

 - django
+- django storage
 - boto3

-`python3.7 -m pip install django boto3`
+`python3.7 -m pip install django boto3 django-storages`

 Once setup, start the server by running manage.py: